 The tip of a syringe typically determines how the needle will be inserted into the syringe and body.
 There are several types of tips which are as follows.

 Luer-Lock Tip – The most commonly used.
 Typically the needle is fastened to the syringe by twisting it on.
 This makes it easy to remove or adjust as needed.

 Slip-Tip – Needles can be inserted into the syringe by simply sliding the needle into the slip-tip without having to twist it on.

 Eccentric Tips – Used when medication needs to be inserted parallel to the patient’s skin.
 Also used when wanting to inject into a vein.

 Catheter Syringe Tips – Have a tapered tip to allow for tubing to slip on.

-The use of different tips typically determine how the needle is inserted and the overall purpose of the syringe.
+The use of different tips typically determines how the needle is inserted and the overall purpose of the syringe.

 A Needle in the Haystack

-Finally we come to the final part of a syringe and the part that most people have intimate experience with: the needle.
+Finally, we come to the final part of a syringe and the part that most people have an intimate experience with the needle.
 Not all needles are created equally though and can differ based on the purpose of the needle.
 The thickness of a needle comes in units of gauges: the higher the gauge, the thinner the needle.
 The tip of a needle typically has a slope or bevel to allow for easier access into the skin.

 Needle Gauge – Gauge indicates the diameter of a needle.
 Selecting an appropriate needle gauge is dependent both on the medication being used and the injection point on the body.
 Lower gauges are typically used for thicker medications or for administering to areas of the body with thicker skin.